-We were then met by a DNR officer, she stopped in to talk about her job and what she does as well as talk about why she choose the career she did.
+We were then met by a DNR officer.
+She stopped in to talk about her job and why she choose the career she did.

 Once our talk was over we were able to pass out rods and reels that the kids thought were on loan to them for casting instruction.
-They later found out that the rods they were practicing with were in fact theirs to keep.
+They later found out that the rods they were practicing with were actually theirs to keep.

 After Casting we were met by Josh Greenberg from Gates Lodge in Grayling, Michigan.
 He talked about the different flies fish were eating at that time of the year, the different fish we would be chasing and techniques for catching them.